A Realistic Neutrino mixing scheme arising from $A_4$ symmetry: The Model

-where, $\widehat{y_2}= \frac{y_2 v_{\epsilon}}{\Lambda}$ and $\widehat{y_3}=\frac{y_3 v_{\epsilon}}{\Lambda}$.
-The mass matrices $M_l$, $M_D$, $M_R$ and $M_{II}$ are attributed to the charged leptons, Dirac neutrinos, Right handed Majorana neutrinos and the contribution arising from Type-II seesaw, respectively.
-Considering the contribution arising from Type-I seesaw which is $M_I= -M_{D}.
-M_{R}^{-1}.M_{D}^{T}$, the light Majorana neutrino mass matrix ($M_{\nu}= M_{I}+ M_{II}$) takes the following form,
+where, $ y_{R_1} v_{\eta}=M_3$, $y_{R_2} v_{\kappa}=M_4$, $\widehat{y_2}= \frac{y_2 v_{\xi}}{\Lambda}$ and $\widehat{y_3}=\frac{y_3 v_{\zeta}}{\Lambda}$.
+The mass matrices $M_l$, $M_D$, $M_R$ and $M_{II}$ are attributed to the charged leptons, Dirac neutrinos, right handed Majorana neutrinos and the contribution arising from Type-II seesaw, respectively.
+Considering the contribution arising from Type-I seesaw which is $M_I= -M_{D}\cdot M_{R}^{-1}\cdot M_{D}^{T}$, the light Majorana neutrino mass matrix ($M_{\nu}= M_{I}+ M_{II}$) takes the following form,

-where, the \emph{texture parameters} viz., $L, P, G, J $ and $H$ are expressed in terms of the eleven \emph{model parameters} viz., $y_1, y_2$, $y_3, y_R, y, u, v_m, v_{\epsilon}, w$, $\Lambda$ and $M$ as shown below\footnote{This is to be noted that texture parameters are not additional parameters but functions of the model parameters.
-There is no linear transformation among the model to texture parameters, the latter is introduced to make the visualization simple.},
+where, the \emph{texture parameters} viz., $L, P, G, J $ and $H$ are expressed in terms of the fifteen \emph{model parameters} viz., $y_1, y_2$, $y_3, y_{R_1}, y_{R_2}, y, u, v_{\eta}, v_{\kappa}, v_{\xi}, v_{\zeta}, w$, $\Lambda$, $M_1$ and $M_2$ as shown below\footnote{It is to be noted that texture parameters are not additional parameters but functions of the model parameters.
+There is no linear transformation among the model to texture parameters.
+The latter is introduced to make the visualization simple.},